Navigation: Main | The Fellowship | Men | Elves | The Company | Dwarves | Sauron's Evil Forces | Independent Villains (Smaug) | Other Characters

 - Authority Equals Asskicking: He's the head of the White Council and kicks copious amounts of ass, such as when he delivered a No-Holds-Barred Beatdown to Gandalf.

 - Badass Baritone: He has the deep, commanding voice of the great Christopher Lee.

 - Beard of Evil: Well, he is a Wizard Classic.
 Just not a good one.

 - Berserk Button: Two.

 - Calling him mad.
-He tries asking Gandalf over to Sauron's side, but the minute Gandalf asks when he went mad, Saruman immediately attacks him.
+He tries asking Gandalf over to Sauron's side, but the minute Gandalf asks when he went mad, Saruman immediately attacks him in a screaming frenzy.

 - Showing pity and / or mercy.
-He's all honey toward Theoden, asking if they can't all get along after Helm's Deep.
+He's all honey toward Théoden, asking if they can't all get along after Helm's Deep (though he gets pretty snide when Théoden spites him).
 Then Gandalf gets into the conversation, and Saruman tells him to shove it, before launching a fireball at him.Saruman: Save me your pity and your mercy!
 I have no use for it!

 - Big Bad: Of The Two Towers, with Sauron serving as more or less a Greater-Scope Villain.

-- Big Bad Wannabe: He sees himself as Sauron's equal, but to Sauron, nobody is an equal.Gandalf: There is only one Lord of the Ring.
-Only one who can bend it to his will, and he does not share power.
+- Big Bad Wannabe: He sees himself as Sauron's equal, but to Sauron, nobody is equal.Gandalf: There is only one Lord of the Ring, only one who can bend it to his will, and he does not share power.

 - Big Good: Initially, as the head of the White Council.